 Of course, this also comes with challenges.
-Because it’s viewed as such an easy and economically viable business, there are several shoddy Tilapia farmers, mostly in China, who use unsustainable methods, unhealthy feeds and antibiotics when handling their stocks.
+Because it’s viewed as such an easy and economically viable business, there are several shoddy Tilapia farmers, mostly in China, who use irresponsible methods, unhealthy feeds and antibiotics when handling their stocks.
 These compromises can have a range of consequences, from causing off-flavors in the fish to reducing their overall levels of omega-3s.

 Choosing the Best Seafood

 Thankfully, avoiding low-quality seafood isn’t difficult these days.
 The Aquaculture Stewardship Council has been auditing fish farms since 2011, ensuring that they comply with the highest professional and environmental standards.
-If your want to guarantee that the seafood at your local grocery store comes from a producer of good standing, simply check the packaging for certifications or ask your fishmonger.
+If you want to guarantee that the seafood at your local grocery store comes from a producer of good standing, simply check the packaging for certifications or ask your fishmonger.
 And for any fish purchase, you should always read the labels to see where your fish came from, certification or not.

-Photos: Nickola_Che / Shutterstock, Inc., Komarina / Shutterstock, Inc., Regal Springs
+Photo Credits: Nickola_Che / Shutterstock, Inc., Komarina / Shutterstock, Inc., Regal Springs